PranayShirodkar/rmf_camera/README.md

 launch a gazebo world that has a camera model which is publishing a ros topic

-set ros topic name in image_proc.cpp
+set ros topic name in obst_detector.cpp

 subscribe to ros topic:
-> ros2 run rmf_camera image_proc
+> ros2 run rmf_camera obst_detector

 ## Hard Coded paths